 SAN DIEGO – Danone Institute International announced today that prominent scientist Gökhan S. Hotamisligil, MD, PhD, is the recipient of the 9th Danone International Prize for Nutrition for his outstanding research in immunology and metabolic diseases.

-Hotamisligil is Chair of Harvard School of Public Health’s Department of Genetics and Complex Diseases and James S. Simmons Professor of Genetics and Metabolism.
+Hotamisligil is Chair of Harvard School of Public Health’s Department of Molecular Metabolism and James S. Simmons Professor of Genetics and Metabolism.
 He is an internationally recognized leader in nutrition science, and through his discoveries he has generated major insights about the underlying causes that lead to obesity, diabetes, and atherosclerosis.

 “Dr. Hotamisligil is leading a major advancement in nutrition science, and his powerful work links the molecular mechanisms behind nutritional and metabolic issues that threaten human health,” said Raanan Shamir, MD, President of the Danone Institute International.